 Charlie took the car because what the hell?
 She didn’t say no. The trick now was to find Todd.
 He hadn’t looked good after their parents blew their cover this afternoon, either.
 At least Charlie had seen it coming.
 The fighting, the silences, the looks.
 Even at 17, Charlie knew what was up.
 Todd was such a good kid.
 But still a kid.

 He called Todd and left a message – again.

 The woods were thinning out now, and Todd could see a faint glow about a half-mile ahead.
 It was hard to judge distance in that light, but he knew it meant he was getting close to the wall.

-The timing here also meant that if he turned around and went home now, he’d really be in for it.
+The timing here also meant that if he turned around and went home now, he’d truly be in for it.
 But turning around wasn’t even up for consideration.
-He’d made a decision.
+He had made his decision.

-Todd loved both his parents.
-He could kind of see they were suffering almost as much as he was.
+Todd loved his parents.
+He could see they were suffering almost as much as he was.
 Charlie never let on that anything bothered him.
 But this time, even Charlie was shaken up.

 Oooooh, shit!
 Rain!
 And thunder and lightning!
 He wasn’t even at the clearing yet, but once he got there, he had a hundred yards to go before he got to the wall.
 He decided to take cover under some heavy branches and wait it out.

 Charlie Would Start by Taking a Drive to Ginny’s House